abrar2030/Quantis/scripts/README.md

 ## Author

-Created by Manus AI on May 22, 2025
+Created by Abrar Ahmed on May 22, 2025